-1. Introduction
+1 Introduction

 Modern society is increasingly dependent on embedded software systems such as Integrated Control Systems (ICSs).
 Examples of ICSs include industrial robots, process plants, and oil and gas production platforms.
-Many ICS producers follow a product-line engineering approach to develop the software embedded in their systems [8].
-In such cases, there is typically a generic software that needs to be configured for each product according to the product's hardware architecture.
-In the oil and gas domain, this would include various field layouts (e.g., from single satellite wells to large multiple sites), data communication protocols (e.g., standard protocols like Modbus [2] or some proprietary protocol), and individual devices' properties (e.g., specific sensor resolution and scale levels).
-As a result, embedded software in ICS families has typically large configuration spaces that make product configuration time-consuming, error-prone, and challenging.
+Many ICS producers apply product-line engineering to develop the software embedded in their systems.
+They typically build a generic software, specifying a large number of interdependent configurable parameters, that need to be configured for each product according to the product's hardware architecture [6].
+To configure the generic software, engineers manually assign values to tens of thousands of configurable parameters, while accounting for the constraints and dependencies between them.
+This makes software configuration time-consuming, error-prone, and challenging.

-In the literature, the area of product configuration is still rather immature [21] and largely concentrates only on resolving high-level variabilities in feature models [18] and their extensions [10, 11].
+In the literature, the area of product configuration is still rather immature [22] and largely concentrates only on resolving high-level variabilities in feature models [19] and their extensions [10, 11].
 Feature models, however, are not easily amenable to capturing complex architectural variabilities and dependencies in embedded systems.
 Consequently, existing configuration approaches do not focus on configuration challenges in highly-configurable embedded systems, where large numbers of configurable components need to be configured and cloned.

-In a previous study [8], we identified characteristics of ICS families, and their configuration challenges.
+In a previous study [6], we identified characteristics of ICS families, and their configuration challenges.
 Our studies show that ICSs, like many other embedded systems, bear a high degree of structural similarity within their hardware architectures to fulfill several product requirements, related for example to the environment, safety, and cost efficiency.
 Structural similarities in hardware affect software design and configuration, i.e., similar patterns of configuration are repeated throughout the software configuration.

 In this paper, we devise a model-based approach to automatically infer configuration decisions based on the internal structural similarities of a product and previously made decisions.
-Our solution (1) includes a similarity modeling approach for capturing structural similarities in terms of architectural elements in an ICS family model, (2) applies feature models in practice to provide user-level representations of structural similarities so as to enable controlling the required amount of configuration reuse through feature selection, and (3) enables reducing configuration effort in large-scale, highly-configurable embedded systems based on structural similarities.
-We build on our previous work, where we proposed a modeling methodology [7, 8], called SimPL, for modeling families of ICSs, and a model-based configuration approach [6, 5] that uses finite domains constraint solving to automate and interactively guide consistent configuration of such systems.
+Our solution (1) includes a similarity modeling approach for capturing structural similarities in terms of architectural elements in an ICS family model, (2) applies feature models in practice to provide user-level representations of structural similarities so as to enable controlling the required amount of configuration reuse through feature selection, and (3) enables reducing configuration effort in large-scale, highly-configurable ICSs based on structural similarities.
+We build on our previous work, where we proposed a modeling methodology [5, 6], called SimPL, for modeling families of ICSs, and a modelbased configuration approach [4] that uses finite domains constraint solving to automate and interactively guide consistent configuration of such systems.